"I stopped living for the future"

 This was the beginning of my travel adventures.
 I didn't know anyone at the time that had gone travelling solo, I just got a push to do it, with absolutely zero reference.
 Now, it's 9 years later.
 I've managed to visit 28 countries so far, but it's not about the quantity, it's about the stretching of the mind.
 What I feel when I travel cannot be translated to anything that I can touch.
 It's one of the very few things that I stayed true to year after year.

 Now, I have gone completely remote.
-I have learned a ton in the first six months of the remote life; how to travel cheap, the hustle of finding gigs and just a whole new perspective of life.
+I learned a ton in the first six months of the remote life; how to travel cheap, the hustle of finding gigs and just a whole new perspective of life.
 In this process I am also finding my mindful- a concept I finally understand because I feel it.

 If you are living your days on auto pilot, regardless of what it is that you're doing, than this is for you.
 If you always wanted more time with your family, for your hobbies, for travel, or whatever it is, remote work will give you that freedom.
 I want to share what I am learning as I go.
 I chose remote work mostly for travel, that is my passion.
-But what I hope to do is to shed some light, share knowledge and inspire you take advantage of this possible lifestyle.
+But what I hope to do is to shed some light, share knowledge and inspire you to take advantage of this possible lifestyle.